 Download the preview release of yWriter 8 here.

-yWriter8 needs the dotnet 5 runtime from Microsoft.
-After November 2020, this should be installed as part of your regular Windows updates, but for now you can install the preview version by following the instructions below.
+yWriter8 needs the dotnet 6 runtime from Microsoft.
+Eventually, and maybe already, this should be installed as part of your regular Windows updates.